I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_msfc_hbaportstatistics.md

 Contains the number of total transmitted fibre channel words across all protocols and classes.

+`RxFrames`

+Contains the number of received fibre channel frames across all protocols and classes.

+`RxWords`

+Contains the number of received fibre channel words across all protocols and classes.

+`LIPCount`

+Contains the number of loop initialization primitive sequence (LIP) events that have occurred on a arbitrated loop.

+`NOSCount`

+Contains the number of nonoperational state primitive sequence (NOS) events that have occurred on the switched fabric.

+`ErrorFrames`

+Contains the number of frames that have been received in error.

+`DumpedFrames`

+Contains the number of frames that were lost due to a lack of host buffers available.

+`LinkFailureCount`

+Contains the link failure count.

+`LossOfSyncCount`

+Contains the loss of synchronization count.

+`LossOfSignalCount`

+Contains the loss of signal count.

+`PrimitiveSeqProtocolErrCount`

+Contains the primitive sequence protocol error count.

+`InvalidTxWordCount`

+Contains a count of the number of invalid transmissions.

+`InvalidCRCCount`

+Contains a count of the number frames with invalid cyclic redundancy checksums.

 ## Requirements
 | &nbsp; | &nbsp; |